ivan-ristovic/the-godfather/Documentation/Parts/Currency.md

 ### work streets
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Work the streets tonight hoping to gather some easy money but beware - there are many threats lurking at that hour.
-This can be done once every 2 minutes.*
+This can be done once every 2 minutes.
+Keep in mind that during the night there is a higher chance to become a victim of a crime.*

 **Aliases:**
 `prostitute`